Brauer-Thrall type theorems for derived module categories: The second Brauer-Thrall type theorem

-\begin{proof} Assume that a bounded spectroid $A$ is not strongly derived unbounded.
+\begin{proof} Assume that a finite spectroid $A$ is not strongly derived unbounded.
+Then $A$ is representation-finite.
 It follows from Lemma \ref{lemma-sdu-end} that the endomorphism algebra $A(a, a)$ is isomorphic to either $k$ or $k[x]/(x^2)$ for all $a \in A$.
 Thus $A$ does not contain Riedtmann contours, and hence it is standard \cite[Section 9]{BGRS85}.

 If $A$ is simply connected then $A$ is derived discrete by Lemma \ref{lemma-dbt2-sc}.
-If $A$ is not simply connected then $A$ admits a Galois covering $\pi: \tilde{A} \rightarrow A$ with non-trivial free Galois group $G$ such that $\tilde{A}$ is simply connected, hence the filtered union of its simply connected convex finite full subspectroids \cite{BG83, Ga81}.
-Any convex finite full subspectroid $B$ of $\tilde{A}$ is simply connected, thus $\mbox{\rm gl.dim } B < \infty$.
-Note that the composition of the embedding functor $B \hookrightarrow \tilde{A}$ and the covering functor $\pi$ is a cleaving functor, by Proposition \ref{prop-cf-sdu}, $B$ is not strongly derived unbounded.
+If $A$ is not simply connected then $A$ admits a Galois covering $\pi: \tilde{A} \rightarrow A$ with non-trivial free Galois group $G$ such that $\tilde{A}$ is a simply connected locally bounded spectroid \cite{BG83}, hence the filtered union of its connected convex finite full subspectroids \cite{BG83, Ga81}.
+Any connected convex finite full subspectroid $B$ of $\tilde{A}$ is simply connected, thus $\mbox{\rm gl.dim } B < \infty$.
+Note that the composition of the embedding functor $B \hookrightarrow \tilde{A}$ and the covering functor $\pi$ is a cleaving functor.
+By Proposition \ref{prop-cf-sdu}, $B$ is not strongly derived unbounded.
 It follows from Lemma \ref{lemma-dbt2-sc} that $B$ is piecewise hereditary of Dynkin type.
-By the same argument as that in the proof of \cite[Lemma 4.4]{Vo01}, we obtain $B$ is piecewise hereditary of type $\mathbf{A}$.
+By the same argument as that in the proof of \cite[Lemma 4.4]{Vo01}, we obtain $B$ is piecewise hereditary of type $\mathbb{A}$.
 Thus $\tilde{A}$ admits a presentation given by a gentle quiver $(Q,I)$ (Ref. \cite[Theorem]{AH81}), and so does $A$.
 Therefore, $A$ is derived discrete by Lemma \ref{lemma-dbt2-gentle}. \end{proof}

 Next we show that derived discrete algebras can be characterized as the algebras of finite global cohomological length.
+Moreover, we summarize in the following proposition all previous results on global finiteness of the homological invariants introduced in this paper.